-Due to ZME's proximity to major hubs in their first tier centers, they monitor many different airport flows.
+Due to ZME's proximity to major hubs in their first tier centers, they monitor and manage many different airport flows.
+Any TMC may answer the phone and you should expect to ask for the specialist you are requesting by task (i.e., DFW arrivals, IAH arrivals, MEM, etc...).